huggingface/accelerate/examples/README.md

         accelerate config  # This will create a config file on each server accelerate launch ./nlp_example.py  # This will run the script on each server
         ```
     * With PyTorch launcher only (`python -m torch.distributed.run` can be used instead of `torchrun`).
-Run this commnad on each node:
+Run this command on each node:
         ```bash
         torchrun \ # python -m torch.distributed.run
             --nproc_per_node 2 \